 25. Attending: We’ve made it to the end — both of training and this extremely long article.
 An attending physician is a physician who is done with their training and is working independently.
 Attending physicians need to pass certification exams every seven to 10 years to remain board certified.
 Free at last!

 I hope you enjoyed this glossary guide and have a little bit of a better insight into the world of medicine through the medical school lens.
 Feel free to share this with family, friends, and future medical students!

-Rasna is a third year student at UMMS.
+Rasna is a fourth year student at UMMS.
 She enjoys writing, community organizing, and working with children!
-One day she’ll be an Emergency Medicine physician.